wuc567/Pattern-Mining/SNP-Miner/README.md

 ## SNP-Miner: Self-Adaptive Nonoverlapping Sequential Pattern Mining
 ***

-Yuehua Wang, Youxi Wu, et al. SNP-Miner: Self-adaptive sequential pattern mining
+Yuehua Wang, Youxi Wu*, Yan Li, Fang Yao, Philippe Fournier-Viger, Xindong Wu.
+SNP-Miner: Self-Adaptive Nonoverlapping Sequential Pattern Mining

 #### Abstract:

-As a kind of repetitive SPM with gap constraints, nonoverlapping sequential pattern mining (SPM) not only can avoid mining too many meaningless patterns but also flexibly satisfies the users’ needs.
-However, it is difficult for the existing algorithms to give a suitable gap without prior knowledge.
-More importantly, the existing algorithms are inefficient since they have to constantly determine whether the gap meets the requirements or not.
-To tackle these issues, this paper adopts self-adaptive mining strategy which generates gap according to the sequence and proposes a complete algorithm, named SNP-Miner.
-SNP-Miner is equipped with two key phases: candidate generation and support calculation.
-To effectively reduce the candidate patterns, SNP-Miner employs the pattern growth strategy.
-This paper also proposes incomplete Nettree structure stored in an array to efficiently calculate the support in one-way scanning, which avoids redundant calculation and reduces the time complexity.
-Experimental results show that SNP-Miner is not only more efficient, but can also discovers more valuable patterns without gap constraints.
+As a type of repetitive SPM with gap constraints, nonoverlapping sequential pattern mining (SPM) can not only avoid mining too many meaningless patterns, but can also be used in a flexible way to meet the user’s needs.
+However, it is difficult for existing algorithms to identify a suitable gap without prior knowledge.
+More importantly, existing algorithms are inefficient, since they constantly need to determine whether or not the gap constraint meets the requirements.
+To tackle these issues, this paper presents a complete algorithm called SNP-Miner that has two key phases: generation of candidate patterns, and calculation of the supports (occurrence frequency) of these candidate patterns.
+To effectively reduce the number of candidate patterns, SNP-Miner employs a pattern growth strategy.
+We also propose the use of an incomplete Nettree structure that is stored in an array to efficiently calculate the support via one-way scanning, which avoids redundant calculations and reduces the time complexity.
+Experimental results show that SNP-Miner is not only more efficient than alternative approaches but can also discover more valuable patterns without gap constraints.
+Algorithms and data can be downloaded from https://github.com/wuc567/Pattern-Mining/tree/master/SNP-Miner.